Sugi004/Gmail-Clone/README.md

 ## 🎈 Usage <a name="usage"></a>

-Open your web browser and access the application at http://localhost:5173.
+Open your web browser and access the application.

 Create 2 user accounts with a username and password.